AlistairDavidson/public-event-planner/README.md

 Surely consolidate code more, somehow - esp front page

-Do something so contact sort is by last name

 Applications
     Detail view - card with all details, pops up from table